TopDevPros/safeget/README.md

 Install
 -------

+pip install safeget

-If your operating system offers a safeget package, install it.
+Or, if your operating system offers a safeget package, install it.

 But safeget isn't in many package managers yet.
 Get it from CodeBerg with: